Solder Paste Measurement: A Yield Improvement Strategy

 Start a Yield Improvement Strategy at the Beginning of the Line

-Studies show that the average first pass yield is 80% for electronics manufacturers using SMT.
+Studies show that the average first-pass yield is 80% for electronics manufacturers using SMT.
 A “battle-scarred” process engineer once said that even before a solder joint reaches the reflow oven, it has already been formed.
 So look at areas for improvement earlier in the production line.
-Most experts agree that controlling solder paste printing is a key to high yield production.
+Most experts agree that controlling solder paste printing is a key to high-yield production.
 Some even say that as much as 50% of all soldering defects can be traced back to the deposition (printing) process.
-That’s not surprising, since its been reported that there are approximately 40 variables in the solder paste printing process.
+That’s not surprising, since it has been reported that there are approximately 40 variables in the solder paste printing process.
 Controlling such a volatile process requires identifying characteristics that will predict process performance and finding a suitable tool to measure those characteristics.

 Why Measure Solder Paste?